Capital at risk

 Our goal is to build strong relationships with like-minded clients.
 We can only do this if we deliver strong investment performance, net of costs, over the long term.

-The number of genuinely world-class companies in emerging markets is growing, and we feel very fortunate to be tasked with seeking these out.
+The number of genuinely world-class companies in Emerging Markets is growing, and we feel very fortunate to be tasked with seeking these out.
 We must invest with patience and give decisions time to prove themselves.

 EM companies often have substantial addressable opportunities and decades of growth ahead of them.
 We believe that being selective is imperative to those seeking the best results: the index is not the best reflection of future growth.